Upholstery Buying Guide

 Beth Rice 12/05/2017

-Sinking into a soft living room sofa or working comfortably at an office chair requires quality construction and support.
-Just as important as the construction of the furniture is the fine fabric or leather used to upholster it.
+Sinking into a soft living room sofa or working comfortably in an office chair requires quality construction and support.
+Just as important as the construction of the furniture is the delicate fabric or leather used to upholster it.

-There are lots of options to choose from when deciding on the right fabric or leather upholstery for your custom furniture.
-This Upholstery Buying Guide offers helpful points to consider when choosing a fabric with the sensational color and pattern you’re looking for, that’s backed by the durability and function that you need.
+There are numerous options to choose from when selecting the right fabric or leather upholstery for your custom furniture.
+This Upholstery Buying Guide offers helpful points to consider when choosing a fabric with the sensational color and pattern you’re looking for, backed by the durability and functionality you need.

 Fun with Fabric